-At the risk of causing any more confusion here are our suggestions to keep you sane while college shopping with your kid.
+At the risk of causing any more confusion, here are our suggestions to keep you sane while college shopping with your kid.

-There are over 22,500 high school and college parents in our closed group and most have been through this transition and are happy to offer insights.
+There are over 265,000 high school and college parents in our closed group, and most have been through this transition and are happy to offer insights.

-No one gets through freshman year without sheets, towels, hangers, a pillow and a backpack.
-Check out this list of the 10 essentials.
-But start college shopping with the “must haves” before you worry about the “might likes.”
+No one gets through freshman year without sheets, towels, hangers, a pillow, and a backpack.
+Check out this list of the 12 essentials.
+But start college shopping with the “must-haves” before you worry about the “might likes.”

-You are looking for items that are banned (e.g. electric kettles, toaster ovens, extension cords) and what items are provided (e.g. trash cans, task lighting, full length mirror).
-The college’s housing site will also give you the dimensions of the room if you are considering a rug and the configurations of the beds (e.g. if the beds are bunked you may not want bed risers but you might want a bunk shelf.)
-Also check out YouTube where you might find videos of the rooms at your teen’s school.
+You are looking for banned items (e.g., electric kettles, toaster ovens, extension cords) and what is provided (e.g., trash cans, task lighting, full-length mirror).
+The college’s housing site will also give you the room’s dimensions if you are considering a rug and the configurations of the beds (e.g., if the beds are bunked, you may not want bed risers, but you might want a bunk shelf.)
+Also, check out YouTube, where you might find videos of the rooms at your teen’s school.

-Both Bed, Bath and Beyond and Amazon Student make it VERY easy to buy any items you were unsure of later on with free shipping, quick delivery and easy returns.
-Also sign up for discounts and free college nights.
-In many cases this will give you 20% off everything you will need for the dorm and all they ask of you is your email address, seems like a pretty fair trade.
+Both Bed, Bath and Beyond and Amazon Prime Student make it VERY easy to buy any items you were unsure of later on with free shipping, quick delivery, and easy returns.
+Also, sign up for discounts and free college nights.
+In many cases, this will give you 20% off everything you will need for the dorm, and all they ask of you is your email address, seems like a pretty fair trade.

-While we gave you a list of the 10 needed items (Check out this list that includes a mattress topper, mattress encasement, and laundry basket/bag that easily travels to the laundry room), here are some that you may consider or reject depending on your student.
-Parents tell us that many of these items were found still in the boxes, untouched at move out day.
+While we gave you a list of the 12 needed items (Check out this list that includes a mattress topper, mattress encasement, and laundry basket/bag that easily travels to the laundry room), here are some that you may consider or reject depending on your student.
+Parents tell us many of these items were still in the boxes, untouched on move-out day.

 - Iron and ironing board, they wear it wrinkled

-- Coffee maker, many times there is a cheap easy cup available on campus
+- Coffee maker many times There is a cheap, easy cup available on campus

-- Printer, kids often share and universities sometimes provide them in convenient locations
+- Printer, kids often share, and universities sometimes provide them in convenient locations

 - Laptop locks

 - Textbooks!
-Sure they need some of the books, but ask them to consider renting or borrowing from friends who no longer need theirs
+Sure, they need some of the books but ask them to consider renting or borrowing from friends who no longer need theirs

 - Pre-made first aid kit.
 Make your own with the products your teen likes and uses.
-Be sure to include a thermometer, unfortunately, it will get used.
+Be sure to include a thermometer; unfortunately, it will get used.

 - Heavy comforter or duvet.
 Check first on the heating and the age of the building (my son brought his back home unopened because his room was so warm.)